 The UK Act, from 2005, which deals with all fire safety law.
 It says that landlords ‘must take reasonable steps to reduce the risk from fire and make sure people can safely escape if there is a fire’.
 Also known as the ‘Regulatory Reform (Fire Safety) Order‘.

-In the UK, a law called ‘Homes (Fitness for Human Habitation) Act 2018‘ says that rented property must be suitable for people to live in, without dangers to health or safety.
+In England, a law called ‘Homes (Fitness for Human Habitation) Act 2018‘ says that rented property must be suitable for people to live in, without dangers to health or safety.
+In Scotland the Scottish Housing Quality Standard (SHQS) does the same job.
+See more about the laws setting the required standards for housing on this page.

 A law which says that anyone can ask for information from the government and most public authorities.
 See our page on using FOI here.